grannycart/by-sound-alone_source/full-draft-manuscript/5_Chapter.md

 Hemi flipped some switches on the ballast control panel and the hum of compressors vibrated up from far below deck.
 The _Prospect_ rose in place until the deck of the boat pushed through the tightly-bound tension of the surface and water washed off and over the curved sides.

 Hemi opened the hatch of the control room and climbed up to the bridge followed closely behind by Captain Percy.
 The air on the bridge was warm and wet.
-It sat on the surface of the water without moving, and left droplets forming rapidly on the pilled wooly fabric of Hemi and Percy's clothes.
+It sat on the surface of the water without moving, and left droplets forming rapidly on the pilled woolly fabric of Hemi and Percy's clothes.
 The fog was the color of purgatory, lit from somewhere far off above them to a flat dim nothingness.
 At some moments it was so thick they could not see beyond the top of the sail, and at others it pushed back just enough to see down to the bow of the boat.

 A blinding fog was not a challenge for a submarine though --- which spent most of its time moving sightlessly through the world anyway --- but a useful resource, transforming the surface into a similar dense covering medium as the deep ocean.